Pete Buttigieg’s Campaign Says This Wikipedia User Is Not Pete. So Who Is It?

 In fact, the only place this original file seems to exist at all is on the page that mirrors Streeling’s 2012 upload.
 So, more likely than not, the only way someone could have come into possession of this image is through the photographer himself—or, put another way, by being Pete Buttigieg or someone working for him.
 Asked about the photo, Cashore said that the Buttigieg campaign had arranged the portrait and that he had delivered the file directly to the campaign, without ever sending it to anyone else.
 He did not, he said, upload it to Wikipedia himself.

 By that recounting, the photograph must have passed through the hands of the Buttigieg campaign on its way to Streeling and Wikipedia.
-And in fact, according to a comment from Streeling that was deleted along with the photo, but that has been shared with Slate, that is precisely what happened.
+And in fact, according to a comment from Streeling that was deleted along with the photo but has been shared with Slate, that is precisely what happened.

 Under the category for the photo’s source, Streeling wrote that it had been “sent to me personally.”